PreciousAmazu/PreciousAmazu/README.md

 - 👋 Hi, I’m @PreciousAmazu
-- 👀 I’m interested in software engineering, reading, writing, styling hairs,making wigs, watching movies and listening to music.
+- 👀 I’m interested in front-end webdevelopment.
 - 🌱 I’m currently learning html,css, javascript and video editing.
 - 💞️ I’m looking to collaborate on different projects whether its creating an app or a website.
 - 📫 How to reach me @precious_gift18 - instagram.Com, precious gift@facebook, amazuchizurumoke@gmail.com